-Back in 2016 we decided that we would create a software application that would allow us to create someone’s life story.
+Back in 2016 I decided that I would create a software application that would allow me to create someone’s life story.
 It would include stories, events, people and a complete range of media including video, audio, images, documents, and social media.
-It took several years to complete and during that period we gained a lot of experience in knowing how to create a life story.
-We also realised that the software we were creating had a much broader range of applications than we had originally intended, so we added anthologies and events to a growing list of products that could be created with the software.
+It took several years to develop and during that period I gained a lot of experience in knowing how to create a life story.
+I also realised that the software that I was creating had a much broader range of applications than I had originally intended, so I added anthologies, events and histories to a growing list of products that could be created with the software.

 That software started life as a pair of iOS apps that were briefly available on the app store.
 The first was an iPad-specific application that you could use to create your LifeStories, and the second was a player app for iPad and iPhone that you could use to view LifeStories that someone had created.

 The main problem was that the iPad had a lot of limitations as a device for creating LifeStories, so over the course of a year I ported everything across to Mac, so now the creation tool, LifeStories Studio, is a native Mac application.
 See the Apps page for the latest information on release dates.

 For biographies, the use of LifeStories Studio as a creation tool was only one part of a larger puzzle.
 In my blog posts I often refer to the challenge of not only creating a LifeStory, but of persisting it long into the future for future generations to see who you really were.

 That is set to change with the development of blockchain technology and persistent storage solutions like IPFS.
 As soon as the mains apps are released, my focus is on the integration of the work that I have done with LifeStories Studio with blockchain solutions.

 You can follow my progress here, or contact me at email@example.com